Equipment Financing in Orange County, CA

 Why should I use a hard money loan instead of traditional equipment financing?

-What types of real estate can I use as collateral for equipment financing?
+What types of real estate can I use as collateral?

-Can I finance used equipment with a real estate-secured loan?
+Can I finance used equipment or equipment purchased at auction?

-Interest paid on real estate-secured loans used for business equipment is generally tax-deductible as a business expense, similar to traditional business loan interest.
-Additionally, you may qualify for Section 179 deductions or bonus depreciation on the equipment itself, allowing you to deduct some or all of the equipment cost in the first year.
-Consult with your tax advisor to understand how these benefits apply to your specific situation, as they can significantly reduce the after-tax cost of equipment acquisition.
+Interest paid on real estate-secured business loans is generally deductible as a business expense, as is interest on loans for equipment used in your business.
+Additionally, you may qualify for Section 179 expensing or bonus depreciation on the equipment itself in the year of purchase.
+Consult your CPA to evaluate how these combined deductions apply to your specific situation — the combined effect can meaningfully reduce the after-tax cost of equipment acquisition.

 Can I pay off the loan early if I sell the equipment?